tendermint/tendermint/README.md

   * __Arguments__:
     * `Hash ([]byte)`: The block's hash.
 This can be derived from the block header.
     * `Header (struct{})`: The block header
+    * `AbsentValidators ([]int32)`: List of indices of validators not included in the LastCommit
+    * `ByzantineValidators ([]Evidence)`: List of evidence of validators that acted maliciously
   * __Usage__:<br/>
     Signals the beginning of a new block.
 Called prior to any DeliverTxs.
 The header is expected to at least contain the Height.
+The `AbsentValidators` and `ByzantineValidators` can be used to determine rewards and punishments for the validators.

 #### EndBlock
   * __Arguments__: